-- New or baby: These tiny tubers come in all colors and are great with their skins on and left whole or diced.
-They will hold their shape, and have a soft, waxy consistency after baking.
+- New or baby: These tiny tubers come in all colors and are great with their skins on and left whole or halved.
+They will hold their shape and have a soft, waxy consistency after baking.
 Use halved small potatoes in our Chicken Pot Au Feu in place of rice.
 Or, toss them in a little olive oil and rosemary and eat them alongside poached eggs in the morning.